dianavaca9/design-your-travel/content/budgeting-your-trip/accommadations.md/Accomadations.md

 ### Hostels
 Hostels are rooms you share with other people.
 Think about college dorm rooms almost.
 These are perfect for solo travelers, backpackers etc. It is a low cost form of living, while traveling, as you can share these dormitories with other, or even have a private room to yourself as well.

+I am personally a big solo traveler, so depending on the time of year and avergae location, a hotel for me and my fiance could be around $600 USD.
+We don't look for much in hotels, (of course when ==not== staying at a all inclusive resort) as we like to spend our entire time exploring the new destination we arrived at!

+												My Maximum Budget: $6,000
+												My Running Balance: $600